gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 By doing so, they aim toward the shared purpose of delivering valuable capability to the user.

-DevSecOps isn’t the responsibility of just one person, or one team, or one specific mission...it’s EVERYONE’S!
+DevOps isn’t the responsibility of just one person, or one team, or one specific mission...it’s EVERYONE’S!

 ### <span style="font-size: 2em">A.</span> Automation